leslieclif/notebook/docs/k8s/1-tips.md

 k api-resources | grep -i "resource name" k api-versions | grep -i "api_group name"
 # Example:
-k api-resources | grep -i deploy # -> produces apps in APIGROUPS collumn k api-versions | grep -i apps # -> produces apps/v1
+k api-resources | grep -i deploy # -> produces apps in APIGROUPS column k api-versions | grep -i apps # -> produces apps/v1
 # Quickly find kube api server setting
 # When is it useful: since on all the exams, kubernetes services are running as pods, it is faster to check settings with grep rather than move to folder and look at the file.